Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Anisotropy Model

 \section{Anisotropy Model}

-We adopted the formulation proposed by Bowers and Liang \cite{BL-Model} for the anisotropic model.
+Since we intend to investigate the stability of anisotropic NSs against radial perturbations, it is indeed crucial for a carefull selection of an anisotropic model.
+Authors in ref. \cite{Pretel2020} have also investigated radial stability of anisotropic NSs for different kind of anisotropic models.
+One of the key findings in that paper indicates that the star configurations that produces the maximum mass $\left( \left. \frac{\partial M}{\partial \rho_c } \right|_{\bar{\rho}_{c}} = 0 \right)$ align with the onset of instability obtained from the squared frequencies of the fundamental radial mode $\left( \omega^2 (\bar{\rho}_{c}) = 0\right)$ for the Horva et al. \cite{Horvat_2011} and Raposo et al. \cite{Raposo_2019} approaches, but not for the Bowers-Liang \cite{BL-Model} and Herrera-Barreto \cite{Herrera2013} models.
+Therefore, we opt for the formulation presented by Bowers and Liang \cite{BL-Model} as our anisotropic model of choice.
+Its stability limit is influenced by the inclusion of anisotropy, a feature that aligns with our specific interest.
 This model permits a nonzero tangential pressure $P_t$ and introduces an anisotropy parameter $\beta_{ BL}$, which is used to quantify the degree of anisotropy in the system.
 These models were chosen to provide a comprehensive and realistic description of the properties of NSs within the scope of this study.
+The anisotropy pressure is defined as